ultraq/thymeleaf-repl/README.md

 for Thymeleaf, so this website aims to be just that for me.

 This was hosted on Heroku, but I've since taken it down when they removed their free tier offering.
-This can instead be run as a local Spring Boot app instead.
+This can be run as a local Spring Boot app instead.